-Appeals
+Appeals.

-17. A respondent or a complainant may appeal a decision of the faculty-student disciplinary committee to the president on the following grounds: (i) procedural error, (ii) newly discovered evidence that was not reasonably available at the time of the hearing, or (iii) the disproportionate nature of the penalty.
+- o.
+A respondent or a complainant may appeal a decision of the faculty-student disciplinary committee to the president on the following grounds: (i) procedural error, (ii) newly discovered evidence that was not reasonably available at the time of the hearing, or (iii) the disproportionate nature of the penalty.
 The president may remand for a new hearing or may modify the penalty either by decreasing it (on an appeal by the respondent) or increasing it (on an appeal by the complainant).
-If the president is a party to the dispute, her/his/its functions with respect to an appeal shall be discharged by an official of the university to be appointed by the chancellor or her or his designee.
+If the president is a party to the dispute, her/his functions with respect to an appeal shall be discharged by an official of the university to be appointed by the chancellor or her or his designee.
 If the penalty after appeal to the president is one of dismissal or suspension for one term or more, a respondent or a complainant may appeal to the board committee on student affairs and special programs.
-The board may dispose of the appeal in the same manner as the president.
-Appeals to the board committee on student affairs and special programs.
-New York, New York 10017.
-Attn: Board Committee on Student Affairs and Special Programs.

-18. An appeal under this section shall be made in writing within fifteen (15) calendar days after the delivery of the decision appealed from.
+The board may dispose of the appeal in the same manner as the president. - p.
+An appeal under this section shall be made in writing within fifteen (15) calendar days after the delivery of the decision appealed from.
 This requirement may be waived in a particular case for good cause by the president or the board committee as the case may be.
-Within three (3) calendar days of the receipt of any appeal, either to the president or the board committee on student affairs and special programs, the non-appealing party shall be sent a written notice of the other party's appeal.
-The written notice shall specify the grounds for appeal ((i) procedural error, (ii) newly discovered evidence that was not reasonably available at the time of the hearing, or (iii) the disproportionate nature of the penalty).
-In addition, the respondent and/or the complainant shall have the opportunity to submit a written opposition to the other party's appeal within fifteen (15) calendar days of the delivery of the notice of receipt of such appeal.
+Within three (3) calendar days of the receipt of any appeal, either to the president or the board committee on student affairs and special programs, the appealing party shall be sent a written notice of the other party's appeal.
+In addition, the respondent and/or the complainant shall have the opportunity to submit a written opposition to the other party's appeal within fifteen (15) calendar days of the delivery of the notice of receipt of such appeal. - q.
 The president shall decide and issue a decision within fifteen (15) calendar days of receiving the appeal or within fifteen (15) calendar days of receiving papers in opposition to the appeal, whichever is longer.
-Written notice of the outcome of the appeal to the president shall provide to the respondent and complainant, if any, within seven calendar days from the time the President's decision is issued.
 The board committee shall decide and issue a decision within five (5) calendar days of the meeting at which it hears the appeal.
-Written notice of the outcome of the appeal to the board committee shall be provided to the respondent and complainant, if any, within seven calendar days from the time committee's decision is issued.